thelovelab/tximeta/vignettes/tximeta.knit.md

 se <- tximeta(coldata)
 ```

-However, to avoid downloading remote GTF files during this vignette, we
+However, to avoid downloading remote GTF files during this vignette,
-will point to a GTF file saved locally (in the *tximportData*
+we will point to a GTF file saved locally (in the *tximportData*
 package).
 We link the transcriptome of the *Salmon* index to its
 locally saved GTF.
+The standard recommended usage of `tximeta` would
+be the code chunk above, or to specify a remote GTF source, not a

-This following code is therefore not recommended
+local one.
+This following code is therefore not recommended for a
-for a typically workflow, but is particular to the vignette code.
+typically workflow, but is particular to the vignette code.

 ```r